 Oil vs. Oil-Free Air Compressors

-Air compression is essential for companies in several industries, including the pharmaceutical, automotive, food and beverage, and agricultural industries.
+Air compression is essential in several industries, including the pharmaceutical, automotive, food and beverage, and agricultural sectors.
 There are several air compressor variations; for instance, some handle heavy-duty applications better than others.
-However, you can typically place air compressors into two major categories: oil-lubricated compressors and oil-free compressors.
+However, you can typically place air compressors into two overarching categories: oil-lubricated compressors and oil-free compressors.

 Oil-Lubricated Air Compressors

-All air compressors have moving parts, and therefore, they must be lubricated.
+All air compressors have moving parts.
+You must lubricate these moving parts to avoid damaging your air compressor.
 If you do not adequately lubricate your compressor, it will fail to function correctly.
 Oil is the most common lubrication material used for machinery, and traditional oil-lubed compressors utilize this tried-and-true medium.

 Oiled compressors are rugged and durable, and their oil usage makes them ideal for industrial applications.
-They tend to produce a lot of heat, and the oil doubles as a coolant.
-Because their parts are oil-lubricated, oiled compressors are typically quieter than their oil-free counterparts.
-Although, people often overstate the loudness of oil-free compressors.
+They tend to produce a lot of heat, but the oil acts as a coolant.

-Oil-lubricated compressors are versatile and reliable, but they have some downsides.
-For one, they require a lot of maintenance, and operators have to oil them manually and regularly.
-They are expensive, and their large size makes them impossible to transport.
-They have to be permanently installed at a single site.
+Oil-lubricated compressors are versatile and reliable, but they have some drawbacks.
+For one, they require a lot of maintenance, and operators have to check oil levels and change the oil and oil filters on a regular basis.
+Additionally, their large size makes them impossible to transport, so you have to permanently install them at a single location.

-The most glaring drawback of oil-injected compressors is the risk of oil contamination.
-The oil used to lubricate, seal, and cool the machine leaves oil content in the compressed air that must be removed via separation or filtration.
+The most glaring drawback of using oil-lubricated compressors is the risk of oil contamination.
+The oil used to lubricate, seal, and cool the machine leaves oil content in the compressed air that you must remove via separation or filtration.
 In industries where air purity is critical (particularly in sterile environments), even the tiniest drop of oil risks contamination.

-Oil contamination can cause product spoilage, rework, production downtime, and even damage to your brand’s reputation if the problem is not discovered and corrected.
+Oil contamination can cause product spoilage, rework, production downtime, and even damage to your brand’s reputation if you do not correct the issue.
 This is where oil-free compressors come into play…

-Here is a list of industries and applications that typically require oil-free air compressors to avoid oil contamination and the issues associated with it.
+Here is a list of industries and applications that typically require oil-free air compressors to avoid oil contamination.

 - Food & Beverage